hafthalion/supply-chain-tree/README.md

 Error handling is done using exceptions and leveraging the Spring framework to convert them into standard meaningful error responses.

 A test API was added to easily generate a large tree structure for performance testing.
 This test API is meant to be behind an authorization check.
-For this Spring Security can be used.
+For this Spring Security is be used.
+The test API is only accessible in default profile during local development.

 ## Requirements